rfustino/Hackathon/README.md

 > ![A screenshot of a computer Description automatically
 > generated](images/media/image5.png)

-**Unzip the hackathon samples**
+<span id="_Toc16786821" class="anchor"></span>**Unzip the hackathon
+samples**

 Time Estimate - 5 minutes

-Download
+From <http://github.com/algoand> Download/Clone the Hackathon repository
+which has the
 [<span class="underline">algorandsamples.zip</span>](https://drive.google.com/file/d/199BdejiyA_dTRlqwOqcoubtoRG_WHwAH/view?usp=sharing)
-and unzip into a folder off of your $HOME folder
+file and this document in the readme.md, Unzip into a folder off of your
+$HOME folder

 In terminal type in echo $HOME to get your Home folder location.
 The contents should look similar to this: